L. HUDSON, SEEDSMAN,

 'AMERICAN CRANBERRY BUSH', 'HIGH CRANBERRY'.
 White flowers in 4" clusters in May and June, followed by scarlet berries.
 Hardy shrub to 12 feet.
 Northern N. America.
 Zone 2.
 The attractive berries remain on the bush till the following spring.
 They were eaten by the Indians, and made into jelly.
-Harvest after hard frost is best.
-Germinates in 2 - 5 months. (=americanum)
+Harvest after a hard frost is best.
+Sow in spring or summer for top growth the next spring.
+Root germinates in 2 - 5 months, top growth after a cold period. (=americanum)

 VIOLA (vee-O-la or vye-O-la)

 VIOLACEAE.
 'VIOLET'.
 A large genus of many attractive annuals and perennials.
 Most are best in a rich moist soil and part shade.
 The perennials may be sown any time, spring to fall, and some do best with overwintering or 2 weeks cold treatment.
 Germinates best in darkness, in 10 - 20 days.
 Seed half-life ranges from 1 - 6 years.
 GA-3 helps.

 —Viola cornuta 'Bowles Black'.
 (100) VIOL-27B.
 Packet: $3.00